Skip to main content

 • If you move your litter box to a new place, be sure to show your cat where it is.

-• If your cat stops using the litter box and you’re keeping it clean, contact your vet to make sure there are no medical
+• If your cat stops using the litter box and you’re keeping it clean, contact your vet to make sure there are no medical conditions affecting your pet.

-Cat in white litter box
+Cat sitting up in its littler box

 Read more